attilakillin/FREC/benchmark/README.md

 Cleaning up the output folder is the user's responsibility, these scripts don't remove anything during execution.
 In the above example, this means running `rm ./work/*`.

+## Benchmarking the multi-pattern matcher

+The `run-benchmark-multi.sh` script can be used in conjunction with the previous scripts to test the multi-pattern matching algorithm.
+The script works a bit differently as the single-pattern matcher, as it has no specific flavors.
+A single run will execute the query on the system-supplied `grep` command, as well as on the executable supplied by the argument.

+The `bin` folder in the project root contains an executable built around the multi-pattern matcher, which can be used for testing.
+An example call:

+    ./run-benchmark-multi.sh ../bin/grep/grep ./inputs/inputs-enwiki-multi.txt ./texts/enwiki ./work

+The arguments in order:

+- The custom executable to test multi-pattern matching on.
+- A pattern file.
+Each line in this file will be used as a pattern to search for in the text file.
+- A text file to search in.
+- A folder where the output files will be written.

+The pattern file must be somewhat different.
+Instead of a single pattern per line, multiple patterns can be supplied, separated by the `,` character.

+The output files will contain the start and end offset of each match the executable has found, as well as the number of matches that were found.
+To compare these automatically, use `compare-outputs.sh`, as seen above.